Yaslen Clemente Puts Curves On Show In Tight Outfit

 “You are so beautiful but your legs spectacular!!” exclaimed another devotee.

 In addition, the beauty posted another update a couple of days ago and flaunted her physique in sheer, light pink lingerie.
 The set included a lacy bra and bottoms with a small cutout in the front center.
-Yaslen posed indoors in front of a blank wall with a tall, thin white vase in the corner with dark green leaves.
+Yaslen posed indoors in front of a blank wall with a tall, thin white vase in the corner.
 She wore her hair in a bun and rocked a gold choker-style necklace.
-Her makeup application seemed to match her ensemble.
+In addition, her makeup application seemed to match her ensemble.